marekjm/viuavm/README.markdown

 - **predictable memory behaviour**: in Viua you do not have to guess when the memory will be released, or remember about the possibility of a gargabe collector kicking in and interrupting your program;
   Viua manages memory without a GC in a strictly scope-based manner
-- **massive parallelism**: parallelism model in Viua supports spawning massive amounts of independent, VM-based lightweight processes and provides means to either detach spawned processes or join them later during execution
+- **massive parallelism**: Viua architecture supports spawning massive amounts of independent, VM-based lightweight processes that can run in parallel due to implemented SMP with compile-time configurable number of parallel virtual-process schedulers
+- **scatter/gather processes**: processes communicate using messages but machine supports a *join* instruction - which synchronises virtual processes execution, it blocks calling process until called process finishes and receives return value of called process (**WIP**)
 - **safe inter-process communication** via message-passing (with queueing)
+- **soft-realtime capabilities**: join and receive operations with timeouts (throwing exceptions if nothing has been received) make Viua a VM suitable to host soft-realtime programs (**WIP**)
-- **fast debugging**: error handling is performed with exceptions (even across processes), and unserviced exceptions cause the machine to generate precise and detailed stack traces;
-  running programs are also debuggable with GDB or Viua-specific debugger
+- **fast debugging**: error handling is performed with exceptions (even across virtual processes), and unserviced exceptions cause the machine to generate precise and detailed stack traces; running programs are also debuggable with GDB
 - **reliability**: programs running on Viua should be able to run until they are told to stop, not until they crash;
   machine helps writing reliable programs by providing a framework for detailed exception-based error communication and a way to register a watchdog process that handles processes killed by runaway exceptions (the exception is serviced by watchdog instead of